bitwarden/contributing-docs/docs/contributing/testing/database/index.md

 ```

 The `Type` property is an enum with the supported values being `SqlServer`, `MySql`, `Postgres`, or
 `Sqlite`.
-The `UseEf` property is only utilized it the `Type` is set to `SqlServer`, by default
+The `UseEf` property is only utilized if the `Type` is set to `SqlServer`; by default
-`SqlServer` will be configured with the Dapper repositories but by setting `UseEf` to `true`, it
+`SqlServer` will be configured with the Dapper repositories, however by setting `UseEf` to `true` it
 will be configured with the Entity Framework Core repositories. `Enabled` allows you to easily
-disable one database but not delete the entry, it can be helpful if you are encountering a problem
+disable one database but not delete the entry; it can be helpful if you are encountering a problem
 with just a single database type and want to run the tests just for it instead of for all of them.

 ### Locally